ey92/notes/1101reading.md

 **velum**/**soft palate** - soft part of roof of mouth behind hard palate

-**uvula** - small fleshy mass that hangs down at the back of the throat
+**uvula** - small fleshy mass that hangs down at back of throat

-**pharynx**/throat - part of the oral tract above the larynx but behind the uvula
+**pharynx**/throat - part of oral tract above larynx but behind uvula

-**manner of articulation** - how the airstream is constricted or modified in the vocal tract to produce the sound
+**manner of articulation** - how airstream is constricted or modified in vocal tract to produce sound

 **palatography** - experimental method that shows the contact between the tongue and the roof of the mouth; static or dynamic